Non-stop flights to Melbourne (MEL)

 Flights from United States to Melbourne

-There are 4 airports in United States that have non-stop flights to Melbourne.
+In United States, there are 4 airports that have direct flights to Melbourne.

 From Honolulu, the only airline with direct flights is Jetstar.